peterkinget/MOS_OP/README.md

 Both scripts now support different MOS models.
 Use the `--model` parameter (MOS_OP.py) or the `"model_type"` configuration setting (MOS_OP2.py) to specify "bsim3" (default) or "bsim4".
 This affects parameter names like `vgsteff`/`vgt` and the overlap capacitances.

 ## Current Thresholding
 Both scripts now support filtering out devices with low current.
-This is useful for identifying inactive devices<<>>.
+This is useful for identifying inactive devices.

 - In MOS_OP.py: Use the `--abs_ids_min` command-line parameter
 - In MOS_OP2.py: Set the `"abs_ids_min"` value in the configuration file